G. Michael Deeb: Early life and education

-Deeb received his bachelors degree from the University of Pittsburgh in 1971 and his Medical Degree from the University of Pittsburgh School of Medicine in 1975.
+Deeb received his bachelor's degree from the University of Pittsburgh in 1971 and his Medical Degree from the University of Pittsburgh School of Medicine in 1975.
 From 1975 to 1982, he was a surgical intern at the University of Pittsburgh in both general and cardiothoracic surgery.

 Career

 In 1982, he became the assistant professor of surgery at Temple University Hospital and helped to establish the Thoracic Surgery department there.
 In 1986, he became the assistant professor of surgery at the University of Michigan and became an associate professor in 1991 and a professor in 1996.
 He was the first to be awarded with the Herbert Sloan Collegiate Professorship.
-His clinical appointments at the University of Michigan Medical Center include: Director of Heart/Lung Transplant and Artificial Devices Program (1986-1995), Director of Adult Cardiac Surgery (1990-1999), and co-director of Heart Care Program (1996–present).
+His clinical appointments at the University of Michigan Medical Center include: Director of Heart/Lung Transplant and Artificial Devices Program (1986–1995), Director of Adult Cardiac Surgery (1990–1999), and co-director of Heart Care Program (1996–present).